 Keeping Our Faculties (KOF) – Year-long network of pre-tenure assistant professor women created to enhance agency in career advancement (meets monthly for two hours).
 Professor of Journalism, Dr. Linda Steiner, leads KOF.
-Click here to see the call for participation.
+Click here to see the call for participation for 2020-2021.

 Leadership Fellows Program – A yearlong professional development program for UMD faculty.
 The goals of this program are to enhance faculty leadership skills, and to prepare them for administrative positions within their department, college or the University.
-Our Leadership Fellows program leaders this year are Deanof the A. James Clark School of Engineering Darryll J. Pines and Dean of the College of Arts and Humanities Bonnie Thornton Dill.
-Click here to see the call for participation.
+Our Leadership Fellows program leaders this year are Dean of the College of Arts and Humanities Bonnie Thornton Dill and Dean of the College of Education Jennifer K. Rice.
+Click here to see the call for participation for 2020-2021.

 ADVANCING Faculty Diversity (AFD) – Year-long network of faculty of color (men and women) created to enhance agency in career advancement.
 The program is led by Director of the University of Maryland Center for Health Equity and Professor in the School of Public Health, Dr. Stephen Thomas, and Professor of Electrical Engineering in the A. James Clark School of Engineering and Director of the Speech Communication Lab, Dr. Carol Espy-Wilson.